-Customer Reviews: Bully Max High-Performance Dog Food received very positive reviews from most owners who tried it.
-Most explained that their pet put on a significant amount of weight in a relatively short period of time, and most dogs appear to love the meaty taste of Bully Max too.
-A few owners noted intestinal upset after making the switch, but you can reduce the chances of this happening by switching to this food gradually.
+Customer Reviews: Bully Max High-Performance Super Premium Dry Dog Food received very positive reviews from most owners who tried it.
+Most explained that their pet put on a significant amount of healthy weight in a relatively short period of time, and most dogs appear to love the meaty taste of Bully Max too.
+A few owners noted intestinal upset after making the switch, but you can reduce the chances of this happening by switching to this dry food gradually.

 About: Purina Pro Plan SPORT is specifically designed to provide the kind of nutrition and caloric density working dogs require.
-However, it is also a good choice for pet dogs, who simply need to gain a bit of weight.
+However, it is also a good choice for pet dogs, who simply need help gaining weight.

 Top Ten Ingredients: Chicken, Corn Gluten Meal, Brewer’s Rice, Animal Fat Preserved with Mixed-Tocopherols (Form of Vitamin E), Poultry By-Product Meal (Natural Source of Glucosamine), Whole Grain Corn, Corn Germ Meal, Fish Meal (Natural Source of Glucosamine), Animal Digest, Fish Oil.